-easyhome is Canada's largest merchandise leasing company, and the third largest in North America, offering top-quality, brand name household furnishings, appliances and home electronic products to consumers under weekly or monthly lease agreements, through both corporate stores and franchised locations.
-In addition, the Company offers a variety of financial services, including instalment loans, prepaid cards, and cheque cashing through its easyfinancial services business. easyhome is principally focused on leasing merchandise and providing financial services to a wide variety of consumers who are seeking alternatives to traditional retailers or lenders and who may have insufficient cash resources or a lack of credit at that time.
+easyhome is Canada's largest merchandise leasing company, offering top-quality, brand name household furnishings, appliances and home electronic products to consumers under weekly or monthly lease agreements, through both corporate stores and franchised locations.
+In addition, the Company offers a variety of financial services, including instalment loans and prepaid cards through its easyfinancial services business. easyhome is principally focused on leasing merchandise and providing financial services to a wide variety of consumers who are seeking alternatives to traditional retailers or lenders and who may have insufficient cash resources or credit constraints.